-If you or someone you know has suffered injury as the result of a compartment syndrome due to negligence, Grant Law Office may be able to assist you.
-Grant Law Office has successfully represented people who have suffered compartment syndrome injuries and recovered significant compensation for them.
+If you or someone you know has suffered as the result of compartment syndrome due to negligence, Grant Law Office may be able to assist you.
+Grant Law Office has successfully represented people who have suffered serious injuries and recovered significant compensation for them.
 Feel free to contact our Atlanta personal injury attorneys by calling (404) 995-3955.

 - Crush Injuries Create Risk of Compartment Syndrome

 - Compartment Syndrome - OrthoInfo - AAOS

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,